 Observe narwhals and polar bears on the prowl for seals

-During the next few days, your excursions will include trips out to the floe edge to look for wildlife.
+During the next few days, excursions include trips out to the floe edge to look for wildlife.
 Enjoy the mild spring weather and engage in a variety of activities at the floe edge.
 Snorkel and kayak amongst sea ice when conditions permit.

 One of the greatest highlights for many guests on this safari is the opportunity to observe a variety of Arctic wildlife in their natural habitat.
-Migratory birds are also in abundant and with the stillness of the Arctic, you are able to hear the songs of the birds before you even see them.
+Migratory birds are also in abundance and with the stillness of the Arctic, you are able to hear the songs of the birds before you even see them.
 Ice conditions permitting, you may also visit the Bylot Island Migratory Bird Sanctuary, where more than 200,000 birds choose to nest each year.
 For birders, the earlier departures are best for this activity.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.